nieqiyang/ResRSS/README.md

 # ResRSS
-Generates periodic research briefs from a local server and publishes them as an RSS feed for easy subscription and distribution.
+Welcome to Nie’s ResRSS — a lightweight tool designed to deliver periodic research briefs directly from a local, institution-network-based server.
+Many academic journals restrict access to institutional IP ranges, so this system runs on a small server placed within my university network to fetch the latest research updates.
+These updates are then automatically pushed to GitHub and published as an RSS feed, making it easy to subscribe to, share, and stay informed.
+ResRSS also leverages LLMs to clean, summarize, and organize the collected information, providing a more accessible and streamlined research-tracking experience.